-Intervene Upstream is the online peer-reviewed public health publication for graduate students.
+Intervene Upstream is the online public health publication for graduate students.

 The publication primarily publishes personal narrative essays, opinion pieces, journalism, and popular science pieces written by graduate students interested in public health.
 Submissions from undergraduates, professionals, academics, and community members welcome if the piece is relevant to graduate students interested in public health.

-The editorial board, consisting entirely of graduate students, will accept submissions related to public health topics (i.e. harm reduction, social determinants, health disparity, international health), graduate studies (i.e.reflections on studies, student advocacy, pedagogy), and professional development (i.e. career planning, advice from professionals).
+The editorial board, consisting entirely of graduate students, will accept submissions related to public health topics (i.e. harm reduction, social determinants, health disparity, international health), graduate studies (i.e.reflections on studies, student advocacy, pedagogy), and professional development (i.e. career planning, advice from professionals) on a rolling basis.

 Through our training process, we may seek community and collaboration with other graduate students interested in public health.
 With this publication, we seek to create a community of graduate students who share their personal experience and love for public health by publishing in Intervene Upstream.

-Intervene Upstream is the online peer-reviewed public health publication for graduate students dedicated to:
+Intervene Upstream is the online public health publication for graduate students dedicated to:

 - Creating a community of emerging public health scholars and practitioners who collaborate to envision the future of public health;